Ernyoke/certified-aws-solutions-architect-professional/09-containers-and-serverless/ecs.md

 - If we are already using containers, we should use ECS
 - Containers make sense if we want to isolate applications
 - We generally pick EC2 mode if we have a large workload and the business is price conscious
 - Historically EC2 mode was giving the most value for the price if we were using saving plans.
-Nowadays we can have savings plan for Fargate and Lambda, so we should default ot Fargate instead of EC2 mode
+Nowadays we can have savings plan for Fargate and Lambda, so we should default to Fargate instead of EC2 mode
 - If we are overhead conscious, we should use Fargate
 - For small/burst workloads we should use Fargate as well.
 Same is recommended for batch/periodic workloads